 Where to Study Computer Science

-When deciding where to study computer science, international students coming to the United States will have the luxury of being able to consider and sort through the relative merits of quite a number of competitive and diverse computer science schools located throughout the nation.
+When deciding where to study computer science, international students coming to the United States can choose between some of the best computer science progbrams in the world.
 However, the best locations for studying computer science often have more than just top-tier academic programs.
 This article will identify some of the best locations for studying computer science, as well as provide international students insight into pressing factors to consider when deciding where to study computer science.

 Academics and Research

-If academic renown and cutting-edge research are an international student's primary concern, locations with active and well-funded institutions will be the best locations for studying computer science for them.
-However, the state of computer science in the United States is such that international students can rest assured no matter which institution they choose to study at they will receive an internationally-recognized degree that is highly valued by employers all around the world.
+If academic renown and cutting-edge research are an international student's primary concern, locations with active and well-funded institutions will be the best options for studying computer science.
+However, computer science programs in the US are among the best in the world, and international students can be sure that they will receive an internationally-recognized degree that is highly valued by employers all around the world, regardless of where they study.
 In fact, a study conducted by US News and World Report assessing the best computer science schools in the world placed seven out of the ten top schools for computer science in the United States.
-Also, a similar study by the same entity, which focused strictly on institutions within the United States, yielded the following list of the top schools for computer science:
+Additionally, a similar study by the same entity, which focused strictly on institutions within the United States, yielded the following list of the top schools for computer science:

 Top Schools for Computer Science in the US